serge-sans-paille/talks/fosdem2020/python/talk.rst

 .. code::

     commit d07f5f91c1eaf5d4d52f197b08bc3a21b6cb9948
-    Author: serge-sans-paille <serge.guelton@telecom-bretagne.eu>
+    Author: serge-sans-paille <serge.guelton@tb>
     Date:   Fri Aug 10 17:02:55 2018 +0200

     Moving to xsimd

     Use xsimd instead of boost::simd for vector instructions.
 This relies on a patch to xsimd to provide the scalar version of each mathematical function.